 Accessible Design

-While many of the programs chosen for this guide didn’t specifically require a Computer Science degree, most of them listed computer science as helpful background in completing the curriculum.
+While many programs don’t specifically require a computer science undergraduate degree, most list a CS background as helpful for completing the curriculum.

 Commercial and Industrial Designer